Quansight-Labs/ndindex/docs/indices/slices.md

 thinking about slices depending on value of the arguments.
 There are no uniform formulas that apply to all slices.

-The [ndindex](index) library can help with much of this, especially for people developing libraries that consume slices.
+The [ndindex](../index) library can help with much of this, especially for people developing libraries that consume slices.
 But for end-users the challenge is often just to write down a slice.
-Even if you rarely work with NumPy arrays, you will most likely require slices to select parts of lists or strings as part of the normal course of Python coding.

-ndindex focuses on NumPy array index semantics, but everything on this page equally applies to sliceable Python builtin objects like lists, tuples, and strings.
-This is because on a single dimension, NumPy slice semantics are identical to the Python slice semantics (NumPy only begins to differ from Python for multi-dimensional indices).
+Even though this page is a part of a larger [guide](index) on indexing NumPy arrays, and indeed, the [ndindex](../index) library focuses on NumPy array index semantics, this page can be treated as a standalone guide to slicing, which should be useful for any Python programmer, even those who do not regularly use array libraries such as NumPy.
+That's because everything on this page also applies to the built-in Python sequence types like `list`, `tuple`, and `str`, and slicing these objects is a common operation for all types of Python code.

 ## What is a slice?

 In Python, a slice is a special syntax that is allowed only in an index, that is, inside of square brackets proceeding an expression.
 A slice consists of one or two colons, with either an expression or nothing on either side of each colon.
-For example, the following are all valid slices on the object `a`:
+For example, the following are all valid slices on the object `a`:[^slice-name-footnote]

+[^slice-name-footnote]: Sometimes people call any kind of index `a[idx]` a *slice*.
+However, this sort of nomenclature is confusing, since there are many [valid possibilities](index) of `idx` that are not `slice` objects.
+It's better to use the word *index* to refer to an arbitrary object that can index an array or sequence, and reserve the word *slice* for `slice` instances, which are just one type of *index*.

 ```py
 a[x:y]